 Teaching the past tense is not easy.
 Students have to learn a whole new set of vocabulary.
 It’s tough.
 Indeed, often, students have a mental barrier against learning and using it.
 Students learn and start to master the present simple tense and then suddenly they hit the past tense which presents them with a whole set of new vocabulary.
 Many elementary students stop right there and never really progress.
 As a teacher, I want a variety of activities to help me get students through this difficult learning stage.
+A variety of listening and speaking activities really helps.

 Writing conversations with language cues is one good way of getting into the past tense.
 Students have to think about a past tense context and and create a role play for this context.
 The language cues give them some assistance in guiding and developing their ideas.
 Also, there are 2 example conversations that can be used as listening exercises.